-The course is accredited with 3 General and 3 Ethics CPD points from the Colleges of Medicine in South Africa – CMSA
+This course is accredited with Level 1: 3 Ethics CEUs and 3 General CEUs (6 in total) from the Colleges of Medicine of South Africa (CMSA)

 What is the course about?